 Location: Crystal Falls Pkwy, Leander, TX 78641

-125 acres in Leander with water on two wheels or one board: Lakewood Park has kayak and paddleboard rentals (lifejackets provided), a seasonal splash pad, a dog park, a skate park, a fishing pier, and miles of paved paths that are perfect for families on wheels.
+Leander's newest and biggest — 125 acres built around a real lake: Lakewood Park opens water access for families without a boat — kayak and paddleboard rentals with lifejackets, a seasonal splash pad, a fenced dog park, a skate park, a fishing pier, and miles of paved stroller-friendly paths.

 Good to know: splash pad, playground, trails, fishing pond.